biglavis/LittleFox/README.md

 ## Features

 LittleFox is designed to be mouse friendly while maintaining a minimalist aesthetic.
-This theme draws inspiration from [Cascade](https://github.com/cascadefox/cascade), adapting several of its design ideas with tweaks to improve mouse usability, alongside many original features such as:
+This theme draws inspiration from [Cascade](https://github.com/cascadefox/cascade), adapting several of its design elements with tweaks to improve mouse usability, while also introducing many original features such as:

 **Dynamic UI Buttons**